max-allan/distroless/04-apko/README.md

-Apko installs "apk" packages onto an alpine image with minimal extras.
+Apko installs "apk" packages onto an image froma config file.

 The config files are declarative and don't support "RUN" statements, which likely makes this a "hard sell" for most software development.

-But go read their website and see melange and other stuff you could do.
+But go read their website and see `melange` and other stuff you could do.

 https://github.com/chainguard-dev/apko